 Annulus fibrosus has highest tensile stresses and nucleus pulposus has highest compressive stress.

-This alternating tension and relaxation with translation and axial rotation maintains the stability of the intervertebral segment.
+This alternating tension and relaxation with translation and axial rotation maintain the stability of the intervertebral segment.

 In axial compression, the nucleus expands radially toward the inner aspect of the annulus fibers; the annulus fibers also expand circumferentially.